klustria/helidon-mp-ocivault-unittest/Practices.md

        }
        ```
     2. Run the test by doing either of the following:
-        1. Right-click on `MockitoMockTest` found on the `Project` window pane and choosing `Run 'MockitoMockTest'` from the drop-down menu.
+        1. Right-click on `MockitoMockTest` found on the `Project` tool window and choosing `Run 'MockitoMockTest'` from the drop-down menu.
         2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
-    3. The test will begin execution and all test results should be successful once completed.
+    3. The test will begin execution and all test results, particularly that of `testCreateSecret()`, `testGetUsernameAndPassword()` and `testGetUnknownSecret()` should show that they had completed successfully.
+13. Congratulations!
+You have successfully completed Practice 2.

 ## Miscellaneous
 The distribution [helidon-mp-oci-unittest-complete.zip](helidon-mp-oci-unittest-complete.zip) contains the complete project setup that has the application source code and includes the full unit test.
 Use this to compare your work after you have completed all the exercises.